Rimurutempestx/AWS-Lambda-Functions/README.md

 - Access control: You can use Lambda functions to enforce access control policies on your DynamoDB data.
 For example, you can use Lambda functions to check if a user is authorized to read or write data to a specific table.
 - Event-driven architecture: You can use Lambda functions to create event-driven architectures that respond to changes in DynamoDB data.
 This can help you build complex workflows that react to real-time events.
 - Data migration: You can use Lambda functions to migrate data from other data stores to DynamoDB.
 Lambda functions can help you transform data from different formats or handle complex data migrations.
+- Notifications and alerts: You can use Lambda functions to send notifications or alerts based on changes to your DynamoDB data.
+This can help you create real-time monitoring and alerting systems.